-In School Committee of the Town of Burlington v.
-Department of Education, 471 U.S. 359 (1985), the Supreme Court held that parents who believe that the education proposed by the public school system is inappropriate may unilaterally place their child in a private school.
-In addition, the Court held that parents are entitled to reimbursement from the state for tuition and expenses if it is later determined that the school system failed to comply with its statutory duties and that the unilateral private placement provided an appropriate education.
-Id. at 370.

-The issue of unilateral placement/reimbursement was expanded in Florence County School District Four v.
+In Burlington, the Supreme Court held that parents may be entitled to retroactive reimbursement from the state for tuition and expenses for a child unilaterally placed in a private school if it is later determined that the school system failed to comply with its statutory duties and that the unilateral private placement provided an appropriate education.
+Sch.
+Comm. of Burlington v.
+Dep't of Educ., 471 U.S. at 370.
+The issue of reimbursement for unilateral placement was expanded in Florence County School District Four v.
 Carter, 510 U.S. 7 (1993), where the Court held that placement in a private school not approved by the state is not a bar under the IDEA.
 Parents may recover the cost of private education only if (1) the school system failed to provide a FAPE; (2) the private education services obtained by the parent were appropriate to the child's needs; and (3) overall, equity favors reimbursement.
 Carter, 510 U.S. at 12; M.M. ex rel.
 D.M., 303 F.3d at 533-34.
 The private education services need not be provided in the least restrictive environment.
 See, e.g., M.S. v.
 Fairfax County School Bd., 553 F3d 315, 327 (4th Cir.
 2009).